Plank Flooring

 Discover our unrivalled range of beautiful plank flooring

-Browse our beautiful range of oak plank flooring below and order samples of your favourites, or visit one of our inspiring showrooms to see larger displays and walk on our floors for yourself.
+Browse our unique and unrivalled range of beautiful oak plank flooring below and order samples of your favourites.
+Alternatively, browse by collection or visit one of our lovely showrooms to see larger displays and talk about your projects with our experts.

-Read on to discover more about the difference between solid and engineered oak plank flooring, guidance on which width of plank might best suit your room and which way to lay your plank floor.
+Scroll to the bottom of the page to learn more about the difference between solid and engineered oak plank flooring, guidance on which width of plank might best suit your room and which way to lay your plank floor.

 Do I need an engineered plank floor ?